ServiceStack/locode/www/docs/code-first.md

 ### Bookings table

-With our application setup to use SQLite and AutoQuery, we need to define our `Booking` table where our data will be stored.
+With our App now setup to use SQLite & AutoQuery, we'll define our `Booking` table where our data will be stored in:

 ```csharp
 public class Booking